PeilinLiu0277/blog/content/post/writing-technical-content/index.md

 ### Code

 Wowchemy supports a Markdown extension for highlighting code syntax.
-You can customize the styles under the `syntax_highlighter` option in your `config/_default/params.yaml` file.
+You can customize the styles under the `syntax_highlighter` option in your `config/_default/params.yaml` file.6666

     ```python
     import pandas as pd